Skip to main content

 The prompt template should be a string that includes at least one of the following placeholders, which will be replaced with the actual values:

-• {generation} -> corresponds to the model's output
+• {model_output} -> corresponds to the model's output

-• {input} -> corresponds to the scenario input
+• {scenario_input} -> corresponds to the scenario input

-• {result} -> corresponds to the scenario result
+• {scenario_result} -> corresponds to the scenario result

-Example of how a template could be used: "Count the words in the following: {generation}"
+Example of how a template could be used: "Count the words in the following: {model_output}"

 The check output type should be one of the following: